gabyx/dotfiles/docs/nixos/README.md

    ```

    which will generate two files `/mnt/etc/nixos/hardware-configuration.nix` and
-   a default NixOs configuration as `/mnt/etc/nixos/configuration.nix` (which we
+   a default NixOS configuration as `/mnt/etc/nixos/configuration.nix` (which we
    will not use to install our system).

    Now your hardware configuration should contain the following: